 - The rankings are done on an ongoing table, updated after each event.
 All results from events older than 12 months are discounted from the system.

-- The quizzer ranked at No.1 at 31st December of each year is deemed to be the Official Irish Number 1 Ranked Quizzer for that year.
+- The quizzer ranked at No.1 at 31st December of each year is deemed to be the Official Irish Number 1 ranked quizzer for that year.
 They receive the IQO David Fay Memorial Trophy in recognition of their achievement.
+The past winners of this award are as follows:

 Team selection for Celtic Nations and other international events